 Leaders, if you want to to have a healthy team environment, you must learn to control less and influence more.
 The differences are measured in the results of creating a healthy team.

-I have learned thought that successful leaders understands the difference in leading with influence and leading with control.
+I have learned though that successful leaders understand the difference in leading with influence and leading with control.

 Here’s what I mean by the results of controlling versus influence:

 In an organization where control is dominant:

 - The leader’s ideas win over the team’s ideas – every time.

 - The team follows, but only out of necessity (for a paycheck) – not willingly.